"

 Conclusion

 Applying the Universal Design for Learning framework to your teaching will allow you to truly meet your students where they are by providing them with learning options related to engagement, representation, and action and expression.
-The next chapter explored another inclusive teaching strategy, Differentiated Instruction, which focuses on individualizing learning experiences for students so that they can thrive in your classroom.
+The next chapter explores another inclusive teaching strategy, Differentiated Instruction, which focuses on individualizing learning experiences for students so that they can thrive in your classroom.

 Knowledge Check iconKnowledge Check